marcocesarato/react-native-input-spinner/README.md

 `background`        | Custom input text background color | String | `transparent` |
 `fontSize`          | Custom fontSize of the text input of the Spinner | Number | `14` |
 `fontFamily`          | Custom fontFamily of the text input of the Spinner | String | System Default |

+## 🤔 How to contribute
+Have an idea?
+Found a bug?
+Please raise to [ISSUES](https://github.com/marcocesarato/react-native-input-spinner/issues).
+Contributions are welcome and are greatly appreciated!
+Every little bit helps, and credit will always be given.